quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Large cohorts of two- or three-generation families are an example of a regime in which IHD could enjoy high power; by pooling sparse mutation counts across many individuals who share the same candidate mutator allele, even a subtle mutator signal could rise above the noise of *de novo* germline mutation rate estimates.

-Selection on germline mutator alleles will likely prevent large-effect mutators from reaching high allele frequencies; however, a subset may be detectable by sequencing a sufficient number of human trios [@PMID:35666194].
+Selection on germline mutator alleles will likely prevent large-effect mutators from reaching high allele frequencies, but a subset may be detectable by sequencing a sufficient number of human trios [@PMID:35666194].
-Previous estimates of power to detect germline mutators in human pedigrees have assumed that mutators affect all mutation types equally, and that methods for mutator discovery will rely on identifying haplotypes with excess total mutation counts [@PMID:35666194].
-Our results in the BXDs suggest that power analysis based on total mutation counts have likely underestimated the power of pedigrees to map mutator alleles--since germline mutators seem to often exert their effects on a small number of mutation types, mutation spectrum analyses may often have the power to detect the genes that underlie heritable variation of the mutation rate, even if each gene only has a modest effect on the overall mutation rate per generation.
+Since germline mutators often seem to exert their effects on a small number of mutation types, mutation spectrum analyses may have greater power to detect the genes that underlie heritable mutation rate variation, even if each gene has only a modest effect on the overall mutation rate per generation.

 ## Materials and Methods

-### Identifying *de novo* germline mutations in the BXD RILs
+### Identifying *de novo* germline mutations in the BXDs

 The BXD resource currently comprises a total of 152 recombinant inbred lines (RILs).
-RILs were derived from either F2 or advanced intercrosses, and subsequently inbred by brother-sister mating for up to 180 generations [@PMID:33472028].
+BXDs were derived from either F2 or advanced intercrosses, and subsequently inbred by brother-sister mating for up to 180 generations [@PMID:33472028].
 BXDs were generated in distinct breeding "epochs," which were each initiated with a distinct cross of C57BL/6J and DBA/2J parents; epochs 1, 2, 4, and 6 were derived from F2 crosses, while epochs 3 and 5 were derived from advanced intercrosses [@PMID:33472028].
 Previously, we analyzed whole-genome sequencing data from the BXDs and identified candidate *de novo* germline mutations in each line [@PMID:35545679].
 A detailed description of the methods used for DNA extraction, sequencing, alignment, and variant processing, as well as the characteristics of the *de novo* mutations, are available in a previous manuscript [@PMID:35545679].

-Briefly, we identified private single-nucleotide mutations in each BXD that were absent from all other RILs, as well as from the C57BL/6J and DBA/2J parents.
+Briefly, we identified private single-nucleotide mutations in each BXD that were absent from all other BXDs, as well as from the C57BL/6J and DBA/2J parents.
 We required each private variant to be meet the following criteria:

 * genotyped as either homozygous or heterozygous for the alternate allele, with at least 90% of sequencing reads supporting the alternate allele